blaenk/blaenk.github.com/source/about/index.markdown

 ### Technology ###
 I try to be a [pragmatic programmer](http://en.wikipedia.org/wiki/The_Pragmatic_Programmer).
 I love to learn different technologies, most recently [Haskell and Digital Signal Processing](/posts/naive-convolution-in-haskell/).
 I don't do it to be elitist or to jump on the latest bandwagon and be hip, but because I have a genuine interest in gaining different perspectives on software development in order to maintain an open and malleable mind.
 I think it'll help to prepare me for future technological disruptions.

-I don't waste time with being prideful.
+While I do take pride in my work, I don't waste time with being prideful.
 Instead I always defer to experience, but I ensure a proper understanding instead of [cargo culting](http://en.wikipedia.org/wiki/Cargo_cult_programming).

 I prefer to use the best tool for the job.
 For this reason I try to be agnostic when it comes to technologies: I'm open to any operating system, tool, language, and framework.
 But don't mistake this neutrality for indifference.
 I simply strive to appreciate the benefits of different technologies.
 Whenever possible, however, I prefer to use tools at which I'm already adept, such as vim, git, and a POSIX environment.